 Blinking exercises can relieve strain and help dry eyes: For the most part, we may not realise when we’re blinking.
 However, making a conscious effort to blink more often during high focus activities can do our eyes a world of good.

 Make it a habit to close your eyes when you are thinking or doing something that doesn’t require your vision.
 Set reminders for yourself to do a blinking exercise every hour during periods of focus.
 One good exercise that will leave your eyes feeling fresher is to simply close your eyes and pause, squeeze them for a moment, open them and relax.

-The mechanism of our eyes is incredible!
-Different types of tears along with multiple oil-producing sebaceous glands work together all day to nourish and protect our eyes.
+A lot happens in the blink of an eye: The mechanism of our eyes is incredible - different types of tears along with multiple oil-producing sebaceous glands work together all day to nourish and protect our eyes.
 Truly, a lot happens in the blink of an eye!

 In recent years, numerous advances have been made in relation to dry-eye diagnostic markers, technologies and other treatment options.
 Each dry eye has a very different mode of treatment: purely palliative, to replace or conserve patient tears, or to improve symptoms and ocular comfort but not necessarily to treat the underlying disease process.

 Ocular lubricants: Lubricants are a mainstay of management for all types of dry eye.
 They reduce tear osmolarity (saltiness) and protect the ocular surface.
 Numerous formulations with claims to improve electrolyte balance and osmolarity and protect the ocular surface are promoted.